Privacy And Legal

-In accessing or using this Website, you acknowledge that you have read, understood and agree to be bound by the following terms and conditions.
-If you have entered into a written agreement with TorchMedia Pty Limited (the “Company”) or a related body corporate of the Company, then that agreement will prevail to the extent of any inconsistencies with these terms and conditions.
-By using this Website you accept these terms and conditions.
+In accessing or using this Website and in contracting with TorchMedia Pty Limited (“the Company”), you acknowledge that you have read, understood and agree to be bound by the following terms and conditions.
+If you have entered into a written agreement with the Company or a related body corporate of the Company, then that agreement will prevail to the extent of any inconsistencies with these terms and conditions.
+By using this Website, you accept these terms and conditions.

 While the Company makes all reasonable efforts to ensure that the information contained on this Website is accurate, it gives no warranty, representation or undertaking, express or implied, that such information is accurate or complete.
 The Company disclaims all warranties, express or implied, including but not limited to warranties of fitness for particular purpose, merchantability and non-infringement.
 The Company accepts no responsibility to any person for any false, inaccurate or misleading information or for any interpretation, opinion or conclusion that you may form as a result of using this Website.
 This Website will be updated periodically and the information and programs available from this Website will change.
 In no event will the Company be liable for any loss arising as a result of the inaccuracy, incompleteness or alteration of information contained on this Website.